|Title:||Use of University Funds for Gifts, Social Functions, Sponsorships & Donations|

 II.
 Social Functions

 University Funds may not be used for social functions or parties attended solely or primarily by University employees such as holiday parties or summer outings.
-In limited circumstances, University funds may be used for employee recognition, but only with the prior approval of the President, Provost, or their authorized delegates, who shall consider, among other factors, the employee’s contribution to the University.
+In limited circumstances, University funds may be used for employee recognition, but only with the prior approval of the President, Provost, or their authorized delegates, or Executive Vice President for Administration and Chief Financial Officer who shall consider, among other factors, the employee’s contribution to the University.
 In addition, University Funds may not be used to purchase alcoholic beverages as prescribed in the University’s Policy on Alcohol and Other Drugs (http://policy.uconn.edu/2012/03/07/alcohol-and-other-drugs-policy-on/).

 Sponsorships, like other uses of University Funds, must be supported by a clear business purpose and a benefit to the University.
 University Funds may only be used for Sponsorships when the anticipated benefits of the Sponsorship equal or exceed the costs.
 Benefits may be non-monetary and may include, for example, enhancement of the University’s reputation, recruitment benefits, advertising opportunities or increased visibility.
 Sponsorships require the approval of the President, Provost (or their authorized delegates), or Deans.
 Employees shall not authorize or approve the usage of University Funds for Sponsorships without documentation or a statement explaining the business purpose of the Sponsorship, including its anticipated benefit to the University.